mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-6-create-mach-stack.md

 # Step 6.
 Create your MACH stack

-## 1. Create MACH configuration file
+## 1. Create MACH Composer configuration file

-To create a new MACH configuration file, run
+To create a new MACH Composer configuration file, run

 ```bash
 mach bootstrap config
 ```

-A configuration will be created and can be used as input for MACH composer.
+A configuration will be created and can be used as input for MACH Composer.

 Edit your configuration so that it looks like the following example